 Format:

-Low-stimulation, reflective, and interactive
+Low-stimulation, reflective, playful and interactive

 Questions and Answers:

-What are the teaching elements?
+What are the learning elements?

 What topics will we cover?